 In "The Quiet Man", the sandy strand of Lettergesh comes alive with the swirl of bagpipes, the thundering crash of hooves and the cheers of crowds with a betting slip in their pockets.

-Today the beach is much the same as it was nearly 70 years ago and for horse lovers, you can even go riding on the strand.
+Today the beach is much the same as it was decades ago and for horse lovers, you can even go riding on the strand.

 Ballyglunin Train Station, Co.
 Galway